robinmessage/regionjs/README.md

 CSS3 Regions in Javascript
 ==========================

 N.B.
-This is an incomplete, buggy, trial implementation that doesn't even obey the spec.
+This is an incomplete, buggy, trial implementation that doesn't even obey the spec, but does demonstrate the concept.

 Introduction
 ------------